 Balmain's salt spray adds texture without any of the stickiness.

-Ouai's volume-inducing hairspray is brilliant for adding heigh to the roots.
+Ouai's volume-inducing hairspray is brilliant for adding height to the roots.

 Wondering how to style medium-length hair to get those perfect beachy waves?
 Ahn Co Tran let us know his secrets.
 You've likely seen his casual, beachy, textured waves all over Instagram and Pinterest.